tiagobento/kie-tools/README.md

 #### KIE Sandbox

 1. After you've successfully built the project following the instructions above, go to `packages/online-editor`.
-2. Open a terminal and run `pnpm start`.
+2. Open a terminal and run `turbo start:app`.
 This will start a `webpack serve` instance with the Online Editor resources.
 3. From now on you can use the development version of the Online Editor by accessing `https://localhost:9001`.
-4. Run the CORS Proxy by running `pnpm start` at `packages/cors-proxy`.
+4. Run the CORS Proxy by running `turbo start:app` at `packages/cors-proxy`.

 #### Serverless Logic Web Tools

 1. After you've successfully built the project following the instructions above, go to `packages/serverless-logic-web-tools`.
-1. Open a terminal and run `pnpm start`.
+1. Open a terminal and run `turbo start:app`.
 This will start a `webpack serve` instance with the Serverless Logic Web Tools resources.
 1. From now on you can use the development version of the Serverless Logic Web Tools by accessing `https://localhost:9020`.
-1. Run the CORS Proxy by running `pnpm start` at `packages/cors-proxy`.
+1. Run the CORS Proxy by running `turbo start:app` at `packages/cors-proxy`.

 #### Standalone Editors (DMN and BPMN)

 1. After you've successfully built the project following the instructions above, go to `packages/kie-editors-standalone`.
-2. Open a terminal and run `pnpm start`.
+2. Open a terminal and run `turbo start:lib`.
 This will start a `webpack serve` instance with the Standalone Editors test page.
 3. From now on you can use the development version of the Standalone DMN Editor by accessing `https://localhost:9001/resources/dmn` and the Standalone BPMN Editor by accessing `https://localhost:9001/resources/bpmn`.

 #### Knative Workflow plugin